-And when headed to Europe, you need to make sure you've packed your new Global Health Insurance Card (GHIC) or your old European Health Insurance Card (EHIC) if it's still in date.
+You need to make sure you can access medical care when travelling around Europe – that’s where a Global Health Insurance Card (GHIC) or your old European Health Insurance Card (EHIC) helps.

-The GHIC is required in the event that you need medical treatment or assistance when on a trip in Europe.
-It serves as proof that you are a UK resident eligible for treatment in a European facility which is in a reciprocal health agreement with the UK.
+It serves as proof that you’re a UK resident eligible for treatment in a European facility that’s in a reciprocal health agreement with the UK.

-It was brought in to replace the EHIC when we officially left the EU on 31 December 2020, although you can still use your old EHIC if it hasn’t yet expired.
+It officially replaced the EHIC when we left the EU, although you can still use your old EHIC if it hasn’t expired yet.

 The EHIC was first introduced in 2004, replacing the old E111 system for tourists.
-It is a free card for residents in the European Economic Area (EEA) (except Iceland, Liechtenstein, Norway and Switzerland, where the EHIC hasn’t been valid since 31 December 2020).
+It’s a free card for residents in the European Economic Area (EEA) (except Iceland, Liechtenstein, Norway and Switzerland, where the EHIC hasn’t been valid since 2020).

 Owning an EHIC or the new GHIC means you can receive medical treatment at an approved facility when you're abroad in one of these European countries.

-The card acts as a secure and efficient way to inform foreign medical professionals about your identity and medical history.
-It also reduces the cost of medical expenses or makes them free of charge, depending on the country and the facility for which you receive medical treatment.
+The card tells foreign medical professionals about your identity and medical history.
+It also reduces the cost of medical expenses or makes them free of charge, depending on the country and facility.

 You can apply for a GHIC through the NHS website.
 The GHIC is free, so you should avoid any websites that ask for payment.